jsonx-org/schema/README.md

 ## Abstract

-This document specifies the <ins>JSON Schema Definition Language</ins>, which offers allows for the description of the structure and to constrain the contents of JSON documents.
-The schema language is represented in two different but equally translatable vocabularies: a JSON vocabulary, and an XML vocabulary.
-The schema language extends the capabilities found in JSON documents.
+This document specifies the <ins>JSON Schema Definition Language</ins>, which allows for the description of the structure and to constrain the contents of JSON documents.
+The <ins>schema language</ins> is represented in two different but equally translatable vocabularies: a JSON vocabulary, and an XML vocabulary.
+The <ins>schema language</ins> extends the capabilities found in JSON documents.

 ## Table of Contents